japgolly/learning/recursion-blog/FAQ.md

    To be specific,

    * Code is extremely hard to read
-     * Implicit ops everywhere - quite hard to find operator definitions
+     * Implicit ops everywhere - quite hard to find operator definitions.
+       This is huge to me, over the years I've become very opposed to libraries adding extension methods to everything.
      * Unicode everywhere
-     * Super generalised (which is currently a tradeoff, great for flexibility, poor for speed and readability.
-By specialising more one could have the best of both worlds)
-   * Slow and inefficient - some optimisations I'll present achieve over 1000x speedup
+   * Could be more efficient - some optimisations I'll present in the series achieve over 1000x speedup
    * Semantic flaws - I've discovered one already and will be raising an issue or PR.
      I expect to discover more as I go through this series and increasing my own understanding.

-    And because Internet can be so brutally negative:
-    Does this mean I {hate, dislike, don't respect, recommend avoiding, whatever}
+    Now don't get me wrong - I like Matryoshka.
-    Matryoshka?
-No. I've simply made some observations from my own perspective.
+    I've simply made some observations and think we're still at a stage where considering different implementations is valuable both
+    to users/projects with different value criteria, and Matryoshka itself.
-    Matryoshka has a lot of awesome, and I hope that my series inspires some improvements to make it even more awesome.
+    I hope that my series inspires some improvements to make Matryoshka even more awesome.
-    Shitting on me for observing Matryoshka, or shitting on Matryoshka because of my observations makes you immature and an enemy (or at least obstructor) of progress.
-Please don't.
-It's frustrating that I even have to write this.

 3. I want to demonstrate the definitions (implementations) of concepts when I introduce them.
 When the definition are specialised and dependency-free,